West Windsor-Plainsboro High School North: Athletics

 The West Windsor-Plainsboro High School North Knights participate in the Colonial Valley Conference, which is comprised of public and private high schools in Mercer, Middlesex and Monmouth counties, and operates under the supervision of the New Jersey State Interscholastic Athletic Association.
-With 1,084 students in grades 10-12, the school was classified by the NJSIAA for the 2022-23 school year as South, Group 4 for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
-The co-op football team competes in the Valley Division of the 94-team West Jersey Football League superconference After suspending its football program, the district received approval from the NJSIAA to establish a co-operative North / South football team starting in the 2018-19 school year that was classified by the NJSIAA as Group 5 South for football for 2022-23.
+With 1,084 students in grades 10 to 12, the school was classified by the NJSIAA for the 2022-23 school year as South, Group 4 for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
+The co-op football team competes in the Capitol Division of the 94-team West Jersey Football League superconference After suspending its football program, the district received approval from the NJSIAA to establish a co-operative North / South football team starting in the 2018-19 school year that was classified by the NJSIAA as Group V South for football for 2024–2026, which included schools with 1,333 to 2,324 students.

 The school participates in joint cooperative ice hockey and football teams with West Windsor-Plainsboro High School South as the host school / lead agency.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 With a decline in the number of student athletes playing football at WW-P South that would be inadequate for the school to field a team of its own, the district attempted to combine the teams from the two schools to have them operate as a single co-operative football team for the 2017–18 school year based at South HS.
 Given that the size of the schools is larger than the threshold established by the state for co-op programs (North is classified as Group III and South as Group IV, based on the size of the enrollment of each school), the proposal was rejected by the West Jersey Football League and by the Leagues and Conferences Committee of the New Jersey State Interscholastic Athletic Association, before an appeal of the decision was rejected by the Commissioner of the New Jersey Department of Education.
 In August 2017, the district announced that WW-P North would cancel its program.
 The members of the canceled program will be eligible to play for the North junior varsity football team, but will not be able to play for the South team.
 The West Windsor- Plainsboro High School South team and West Windsor Plainsboro High School North team merged for the 2018 season to create the WW-P football team.
 This combined football team was able to field a varsity, junior varsity and freshmen team for the 2018 and 2019 season.